goodekat/redres/README.md

 #### launch\_redres

 `launch_redres` opens a Shiny app that includes interactive panels to view the diagnostic plots from a model.
 The function can be used by inputting one or two models into the app in the form of a vector.
-If two models are input, the residual plots will be shown side by side in the app.
+If two models are input, the residual plots for each model will be shown side by side in the app.
 Screen shots of the app are shown below.

 ``` r
 # opens the app